sipgate-io/io-labs-slack-status/README.md

 # Slack Status Prototype

-This project is a showcase how to change the Slack status of different users when they are in a call.
+This project showcases how to change the Slack status of different users when they are in a call.

 ## Enabling sipgate.io for your sipgate account